15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Weekday hot meal delivery

-- Weekend/holiday meal options
+- Weekend and holiday meal options

 - Medical diet accommodations